• Skip to main content

 It also offers a unique perspective of the Toronto skyline.
 When you reach the waterfront, you’ll be on the western edge of the harbour.
 Admire the waterfront sites and the skyline as you walk east.

 Other than the shops and restaurants, there isn’t a whole lot to do along the waterfront.
-The city is currently working on several revitalisation plans for the area.
+The city is currently working on several revitalization plans for the area.
 For now, it’s simply a pleasant place to take a stroll.

 St Lawrence Market

-The inside contains over 120 vendors selling a wide variety of fresh produce and other foods.
+St. Lawrence Market contains over 120 vendors selling a wide variety of fresh produce and other foods.
 You can find artisan cheeses, baked goods, meat, and various prepared foods.

 St. Lawrence Market opens at 8 am on weekdays and 5 am on Saturdays.
 It should be open by the time you arrive and will also likely be crowded.
 Unfortunately, you can’t avoid the crowds.